Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <h3> Discussion and Some Final Thoughts </h3> <br>

 <p> Having selected an optimal site for a fire station improvement, this concludes the project.
-It is important to note that this study was fairly sensitive to parameter adjustments.
-If "good" fire service were considered ten minutes instead of eight, then a different candidate fire station may have been the ideal one.   </p> <br>
+It is important to note that this study was parameter sensitive.
+If "good" fire service were considered ten minutes instead of eight, then a different candidate fire station may have been the ideal one.
+Additionally,   </p> <br>

+<p> The original idea for this project stemmed from an urban GIS applications course from my time at Western Kentucky University.
+It was simpler, as it did not involve using soft constraints or opportunities (i.e. weighing spatial layers numerically) or location-allocation analysis to potentially improve a fire station.
+It also involved fewer spatial data to find a suitable site.
+At some point, I may redo this project with further advanced geospatial techniques. </p>

 <p> It would be interesting to see what a mathematically optimized candidate station could produce.
-While this study produced a very good candidate station as a result, one has to wonder how running a service area analysis from each of the candidate sites would improve the current fire service.  </p>
+While this study produced a very good candidate station as a result, one has to wonder how running a service area analysis from each of the candidate sites would improve the current fire service.  </p> <br>

 <p> In the future, I may add further mapping enhancements to this project. </p> <br>